jerry81/codeingame/G04-code-royale/wood2/strategy.md

 - new strategy works great but did lose to one person
   - he agressively built barracks everywhere including into my base
   - make the archer threshold higher - allow archers to outnumber enemy knights

+- observation - if the enemy rushes knights at the beginning, while building the first tower, i lose lots of health